juyoungkimthedev/Dinopark-Status-API/README.md

 ### Data Access Layer choice - MongoDB (NoSQL)

-Run MongoDB docker container from official MongoDB image.
+In this project I'm running MongoDB docker container from official MongoDB image.
 This is for a test purpose.
+See: https://hub.docker.com/_/mongo

 useful MongoDB commands: